Contribute Documentation

 metadata:

-indexPage: true # Add this if you want the page to contain an auto-generated list of its child pages.
+indexPage: true # Use if you want to use the macro to display a list of page children

 seo: